rajinders/nlog-targets-azureeventhub/README.md

 NLog Target for Azure ServiceBus [EventHub](http://azure.microsoft.com/en-us/services/event-hubs/)

 ## Installation
 You can install this target using NuGet.

+`Install-Package nlog.targets.azureeventhub`